hmslima/sambahsacompletegrammar/sambahsa.md

 “I” is doing, or suffering, this or that action.

-I'll ask you to stop here for a while and study the pronouns (only the personal pronouns!), because of I will use them a lot from here.
+I'll ask you to stop here for a while and study the pronouns (only the personal pronouns!), because I will use them a lot from here.

 About the other cases, it's enough read them once or twice at most, you don't need record everything now!
 Follow the same method of study you